Skip to main content

 You can use AutoLinkableTextTransformer if you want to apply custom transformation but keep links clickable.

 The SDK provides a standalone Markdown module stream-chat-android-markdown-transformer that contains MarkdownTextTransformer which is an implementation of ChatMessageTextTransformer.
-It uses Markwon library internally.
+It uses the Markwon library internally.

 ChatUI.messageTextTransformer = MarkdownTextTransformer(context)